Antima1111/CodTech_Task_1/README.md

 ---

 ## Output
-The output has been subbmitted as " Visualization Dashboard" file .
+The output has been subbmitted as " Visualization_Dashboard.png" file .

 ---

+## Submitted by:

-## Submitted by : Antima Samokhu Prajapati
+Name : Antima Samokhu Prajapati
 Internship : CodTech
 Task 1 : API Integration and Data Visualization